 There are many appealing aspects to the idea of working online.
 There is no boss, flexible working hours, flexible location, you can work on the projects you choose therefore working online can be done anywhere.
-Mike, who took the plunge six months after he retired, summarized some of the benefits:
+A client who took the plunge six months after he retired, summarized some of the benefits:

 “It’s great.
 I can work when I want to.
 I love that I have time for the things I want to do, but I’m still earning and using my brain.”

-Of course, there are some disadvantages of having a home based business.
+Of course, there are some disadvantages to having a online freelance business.
 There is no paid holiday or sick pay.
+The hourly pay is not necessarily great, depending on the sort of work you do.
 There is also the worry of finding enough work to get by.
 And working online is not without its risks.
 The two worries that most freelancers have are: “Will I get paid?” and “What if this is a scam?”
 One of the best ways to avoid both of these issues is to use a reputable website to find clients.
 But how is this done?

 In the past ten years, countless websites have sprung up, which hook up those seeking work with those that have projects to offer.
-Some of the bigger international names include:
+Some of the bigger names, international and Australian, include:

 The top Australian site is Airtasker and it is definitely worth a look.
 I have used Airtasker repeatedly for tradesmen and odd-jobs around the house, but not for professional jobs yet.
 However their list of professions is impressive too, and if you are looking for some work it is worth having a look at their site.
 ServiceSeeking is another Australian site that seems to have expanded from just manual labour into online freelance work in several fields.